 - Switch the unit on.
-While holding the MIG gun trigger, start opening the the regulator valve by twisting the regulator adjustment knob counter clockwise As you open the valve, the floating ball will begin to rise.
+While holding the MIG gun trigger, start opening the the regulator valve by twisting the regulator adjustment knob counter clockwise.
+As you open the valve, the floating ball will begin to rise.
 NOTICE: To avoid spooling out and wasting wire during this time, release the tension on the drive wheels by flipping the tensioning lever to the down position before you begin.
 This will release tension and allow the drive rolls to safely turn without feeding any wire. - Increase the gas flow rate to a beginning point of 20-25 Cubic Feet Per Hour (indicated on the clear gauge with the floating ball by CFH).
 If MIG/Spool Gun welding Aluminum, increase flow rate to 35 CFH.
 Read the middle of the ball for the best reading.
-Do not confuse pressure on the cylinder gauge with the flow rate on the floating ball gauge.
+Do not confuse pressure on the cylinder gauge with the flow rate.
 Pressure present on the cylinder gauge does not mean gas is flowing.
 However, a lack of pressure on the gauge may mean there is no gas flowing.
+The ball only floats when gas flow is actually present.
+When gas flow stops, it will fall back due to gravity and rest on the seat.